rdappel/courses/pages/version-control-essentials/pull-requests.md

     </div>
 </details>

-When creating a pull request, you typically follow these steps:

-## Writing Good Pull Request Descriptions

-A good pull request description should include:
+Some tips for writing good pull request descriptions include:

 - **Title**: A clear, concise title that summarizes the changes